tunazislam/latent-themes-llms/README.md

 # latent-themes-LLMs
-Code and data for ICWSM 2025 paper "Discovering Latent Themes in Social Media Messaging: A Machine-in-the-Loop Approach Integrating LLMs" (coming soon)
+Code and data for ICWSM 2025 paper "Discovering Latent Themes in Social Media Messaging: A Machine-in-the-Loop Approach Integrating LLMs".